-- 1) Name of Project: MD 5, Point Lookout Road - 2) Submitting Jurisdiction: St. Mary's County - 3) Location of the project (describe project limits and location; attach map if available and applicable): Between MD 246 and MD 249 - 4) Anticipated cost and funding source (approximate, if available): \$48M - 5) Description of project purpose and need (up to one paragraph): The purpose of the project is to improve the vehicular safety and traffic operations along MD 5, while supporting existing and planned development in the area.
+James R. Guy, President Eric Colvin, Commissioner Michael L. Hewitt, Commissioner Todd B. Morgan, Commissioner John E. O'Connor, Commissioner rouc to provide the remaining information for each major capital project priority identified 1) Name of Project: MD 5, Point Lookout Road 2) Submitting Jurisdiction: St. Mary's County 3) Location of the project (describe project limits and location; attach map if available and applicable): Between MD 246 and MD 249 4) Anticipated cost and funding source (approximate, if available): \$48M 5) Description of project purpose and need (up to one paragraph): The purpose of the project is to improve the vehicular safety and traffic operations along MD 5, while supporting existing and planned development in the area.
 This project would improve traffic flow in the southern portion of St. Mary's County, address pedestrian and bicycle safety and accommodate vehicular access to the residences, businesses, schools, and places of worship along MD 5.
 The MD 5 study area is consistent with the 2007 Highway Needs Inventory.
 Improvements along the MD 5 corridor.
-This project would support access to Naval Air Station Patuxent River, and would improve emergency evacuation from Southern Calvert County and St. Mary's County. - 6) Is the project contained within the local Metropolitan Planning Organization's fiscally constrained long-range transportation plan?
-Yes No Project located outside of MPO boundaries: The MPO for Southern Maryland is the Tri-County Council.
-This project has been designated as a County Project of Regional Importance in 2008 Southern Maryland Needs Assessment document. - 7) Is the project consistent with the local land use plans?
+This project would support access to Naval Air Station Patuxent River, and would improve emergency evacuation from Southern Calvert County and St. Mary's County.
+6) Is the project contained within the local Metropolitan Planning Organization's fiscally constrained long-range transportation plan?
+Yes ☑ No ☐ Project located outside of MPO boundaries: The MPO for Southern Maryland is the Tri-County Council.
+This project has been designated as a County Project of Regional Importance in 2008 Southern Maryland Needs Assessment document.
+7) Is the project consistent with the local land use plans?
 Yes No Describe specifics on how the project supports the local land use plan goals, objectives and/or policies: This project supports growth in the Lexington Park and Leonardtown Priority Funding Area/Development Districts, which is shown in the land use plan.
-The additional traffic capacity and safety improvements will support new residential development and mixed use growth, as well as encourage redevelopment of the Town Center within the Town of Leonardtown, by providing a critical link between the two development districts.
-The mission of two (2) schools (Kings Christian Academy and Little Flower School), one church, and a post office within the project limits would also supported by this project. - 8) In County priority letter?
-Yes ✓ No □ - 9) Smart Growth status and explanation: 0.63 miles of the total 1.45 mile project length is within the Lexington Park Priority Funding Area (PFA).
+The additional traffic capacity and safety improvements will support new residential development and mixed-use growth, as well as encourage redevelopment of the Town Center within the Town of Leonardtown, by providing a critical link between the two development districts.
+The mission of two (2) schools (Kings Christian Academy and Little Flower School), one church, and a post office within the project limits would also be supported by this project.
+8) In County priority letter?
+Yes ✓ No □ 9) Smart Growth status and explanation: 0.63 miles of the total 1.45-mile project length is within the Lexington Park Priority Funding Area (PFA).
 The project provides a connection to the Callaway Village Center, and provides a partial connection to the Leonardtown PFA.
-The additional traffic capacity provided by the project will enhance the PFA's, which has the potential of providing more jobs and residential growth, primarily within the Lexington Park PFA. - 10) Please indicate which of the following Maryland Transportation Plan goals and objectives are served by the requested project investment (mark each goal served by the project and relevant objectives within each goal):
+The additional traffic capacity provided by the project will enhance the PFA's, which has the potential of providing more jobs and residential growth, primarily within the Lexington Park PFA.
+The Cecil's Mill Professional Complex and Bay Ridge Estates subdivision will create additional traffic through the area.
+The expansion of the St. Mary's College campus footprint will also be impacted as they will be hosting more athletic and cultural events.